sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_torch_dort_201.rst

     run compile for memory torch_eager on cpu done.
-    run compile for memory torch_eager on cuda done.
     run compile for memory torch_default on cpu done.
-    skip compile for memory torch_default on cuda run compile for memory torch_dort on cpu done.
+    run compile for memory torch_dort on cpu done.
-    run compile for memory torch_dort on cuda done.